 Disinformation and Freedom of Speech

-Illuminations “Fact or Fiction” Talk
+LIVESTREAMED EVENT Illuminations “Fact or Fiction” Talk Recorded Sunday, January 31

-Following the livestream, this event will be available to view on demand for three months, through May 1, 2021.
+Free and open to the public.
+This event was available to view on demand for three months, through May 1, 2021.

-This event is presented as part of Cal Performances’ Illuminations: “Fact or Fiction” programming, which examines what happens when alteration of the truth—even the deliberate dissemination of disinformation—begins to affect our ability to tell fact from fiction, and how this challenge is impacting today’s world.
+This event was presented as part of Cal Performances’ Illuminations: “Fact or Fiction” programming, which examines what happens when alteration of the truth—even the deliberate dissemination of disinformation—begins to affect our ability to tell fact from fiction, and how this challenge is impacting today’s world.

 This talk was free and open to the public.

 Go Beyond the Stage with behind-the-scenes artist talks and interviews, lectures and public forums with UC Berkeley faculty, recommended reading, and other interesting connections to the Cal Performances At Home programs.

 Explore the full season and celebrate the power of the performing arts to inspire, uplift, comfort, and delight.